code0monkey1/learn-typescript-fullstackopen/README.md

       ---
  ## CONFIG

+1. Use `npm init -y` to  initialize a new node project

-1. By using the npm package `ts-node`.
-It compiles and `executes` the specified `TypeScript file immediately` so that there is `no` need for a `separate compilation step`. ( Good for testing , but not to be used in production)
+1. By using the npm package `ts-node`, you can compile and `executes` the specified `TypeScript file immediately` so that there is `no` need for a `separate compilation step`. ( Good for testing , but not to be used in production)
    <br/>
    <br/>